Course Code: MSENPRTPAD

 Linking our learners with the practice of engineering both at technical and management level will produce graduates who are employable at leadership roles within their organisations.

-If you have completed TWO Specialist Diploma in the following areas:
+If you have completed TWO Professional Diplomas in the following areas:

 - Operations Management